adambkaplan/builds-openshift-demos/README.md

    Builds for OpenShift installed, run this demo script first.
 1. Build Strategies: [demos/1-build-strategies](demos/1-build-strategies/build-strategies-demo.sh).
    This demos how to build with `source-to-image` and `buildah` build strategies.
-2. Cloud Native Buildpacks - coming soon!
+2. Cloud Native Buildpacks - [demos/2-cnb](demos/2-cnb/demo.sh).
+This is a preview of how to run a build with Cloud Native Buildpacks.
+Note that for this demo to work, you need to provide a pull secret for `docker.io` named `dockerhub` and add it to your cluster.
 3. Build Volumes: [demos/3-build-volumes](demos/3-build-volumes/build-volumes-demo.sh).
 This demos
    how to create a custom [BuildStrategy](https://shipwright.io/docs/build/buildstrategies/#overview) and add a [persistent volume](https://shipwright.io/docs/build/build/#defining-volumes) for